 One of the least realized facts in American history is the time it took for the Continental Army of George Washington to win the War of Revolution.
-When the final battle of Yorktown had been won, it had been over six years since the Declaration of Independence had been shouted from the streets in Philadelphia to the new nation.
-Even after Cornwallis had surrendered at Yorktown on October 19, 1781, the days of forming the new government, of drafting the Constitution, and installing its first president, would take nine years more.
+When the final major land battle of Yorktown had been won, it had been over six years since the Declaration of Independence had been shouted from the streets in Philadelphia to the new nation.
+Even after Cornwallis had surrendered at Yorktown on October 19, 1781, the days of fighting amongst the variety of combatants now on the side of the American Revolution, forming the new government, of drafting the Constitution, and installing its first president, would take nine years more.
 It was hard work forming a nation, fifteen years of hard work, one based on equality, and democracy, and freedom.
-What the men of the Revolutionary Army with General George Washington completed at the Battle of Yorktown was an experiment of historic proportions, which continues today.
+What the men of the Revolutionary Army with General George Washington essentially began at the Battle of Yorktown was an experiment of historic proportions, which continues today.

 The Revolutionary War took place among a small group of soldiers, approximately 15,000 on each side.
 It was contested along the eastern seaboard, from Bunker Hill to Saratoga to Montreal.
 There were battles across the state of New Jersey at Princeton and Trenton, and campaign in the south and West from Charleston to Vincennes.
 It would all culminate at Yorktown, five years after the first shot had been fired on April 19, 1775.
 Washington had been given the French troops under Lt.
 General Jean de Rochambeau and the combined forces headed into Virginia to confront Cornwallis at his base of operations at Yorktown.
 By September 28, 1781, Washington's force of 17,000 men had surrounded the city.
 His attack began on October 6, and the siege preventing food and supplies went into effect.
 Without a route for escape, Cornwallis had no other recourse than to surrender his 8,000 men to Washington.
 This act caused the British Prime Minister, Lord North, to resign his position, and the new government to begin negotiations for peace.